Modern manufactured home on a permanent foundation at golden hour, representing VA loan eligibility standards from Manufactured Nationwide Home Loans.

 Lender Overlays for VA Manufactured Home Loans

-VA guidelines serve as the baseline, but lenders often add overlays, or additional requirements.
-Manufactured home loans are among the most overlay-heavy categories in the mortgage industry.
 As a direct lender, we are no different from other lenders in having overlays that can change over time.
 It’s always best to check for our most current overlays and requirements.

 Below are the most common overlays.